 Most boat accident deaths could be prevented if those involved had followed basic safety rules like wearing lifejackets and only operating a boat when sober.
-Just like driving a car, operating a boat is a responsibility that must be taken seriously.Boating Injuries by the Numbers
+Just like driving a car, operating a boat is a responsibility that must be taken seriously.Boating Injury Statistics

-Injuries and drowning can result from boating accidents such as collisions with another boat or a fixed object, grounding, falling overboard, and water flooding the boat.
+Most boat accident injuries are the result of collisions.
+Collisions on the water can occur with another boat, a fixed object, or accidental grounding.
+Boating collisions cause injuries and drowning from impact, falling overboard, and water flooding the boat.
 Other boating-related injuries include things like carbon monoxide poisoning from an engine or generator, water sports, fires, electric shock, and injuries associated with a boat's machinery and operation, such as being struck by a propeller.

 The Maryland Department of Natural Resources requires that all children younger than thirteen wear a personal flotation device-a lifejacket-while aboard a vessel less than twenty-one feet in length.
 Additionally, anybody being pulled behind a boat, such as a water-skier, must wear a life jacket.
 All recreational boats must be equipped with a lifejacket for every person on board in the correct size.
 Boats longer than sixteen feet must also carry a throwable flotation device, either a ring buoy or a cushion.